 As the basis of the cost plans, bills of quantities were generated for all five buildings and each alternative structural form.
 These were then used to derive the material input quantities to the CLEAR model.

 The main building elements were accounted for, including:

 - Foundations and ground floor slab, including associated fill materials

 - Superstructure (including all structural columns and beams, cladding rails and fire protection)

 - External works (warehouse and supermarket studies only).

 Items excluded from the analysis were access ladders and gantries, internal doors, internal fit-out, lifts, wall, floor and ceiling finishes and building services such as water, heating and cooling systems.

 Most of the embodied carbon emission factors used in CLEAR were sourced from PE International’s ‘Professional’ and ‘Construction Materials’ GaBi databases.
 PE international are leading experts in LCA and have developed many consistent material LCA databases.

 Steel data from GaBi were not used because at the time, they were based on German production and therefore were not necessarily representative of UK or European data.
 Furthermore some products, including structural steel sections, were not included within the GaBi databases.
-Since the Target Zero study ended, the worldsteel data have become available in these.
+Since the Target Zero study ended, the worldsteel data have become available in this.

 The embodied carbon emission factors for the principal structural materials used in the assessments are shown.
 It should be noted that these are different to those to be found elsewhere on this site.
 That is because data changes over time as newer and better information becomes available.